Documents

 |---|---|---|

-The choice flips the rest of this tab between two distinct sets of fields.
-The remaining sections of the page — Processing, Advanced, PDF Template — apply identically to both sources.
+The Source choice flips the rest of this tab between three distinct sets of fields.
+The remaining sections of the page — Processing, Advanced, PDF Template — apply identically to all three sources.
+The Direction field is orthogonal: any combination of Source × Direction is valid, although Received is most often paired with UBL (PA-pushed supplier invoices).

 Key extraction from cbc:ID (when Source = UBL)